 According to a leading fiscal and economic expert who focuses on government spending and the national debt, it’s one thing to talk about Social Security’s problems; how it can be fixed is another discussion entirely.

 The trust funds that support Social Security are expected to be depleted in 2034.
 While that is the same year as last year’s projection, the sooner Congress can do something, the better.
+If interested on the subject, read this post with the benefits from the Social Security Disability Insurance (SSDI) program.

 “We need to make common-sense changes, including adjusting the retirement age to reflect the fact that individuals are living longer, healthier lives,” recommends Romina Boccia of The Heritage Foundation.
 “In addition, the current cost-of-living adjustment (COLA) is inaccurate and based on an index from the 1970s.”